Key Takeaway

 How long does the interaction between Ozempic and birth control last?

-The effect on gastric emptying persists as long as you are taking Ozempic.
+The effect on gastric emptying persists as long as you're taking Ozempic.
 It may be most pronounced during dose escalation and tends to stabilize once you reach a maintenance dose, though the slowed emptying remains a feature of the medication throughout treatment.

 Does the Ozempic injection day matter for my pill schedule?

 Semaglutide has a long half-life and affects gastric motility continuously, not just on injection day.
-That said, GI side effects often peak in the day or two following injection, which is when absorption disruption may be greatest.
+But GI side effects often peak in the day or two following injection, which is when absorption disruption may be greatest.
 Some providers suggest being extra cautious with backup methods around injection days.